About our Retreats

 One of our greatest joys is welcoming and supporting friends on retreats.
 We offer Themed Retreats and Personal Retreats.
 Before you register for a retreat, please familiarize yourself with the important details below.

-They are specific events on the monastery’s calendar such as our Order of Interbeing, Summer, Holiday, Silent, Grief, BIPOC (Black, Indigenous, People of Color) or other Retreats.
-Themed Retreats may include from 30 to 200 participants.
-We ask all participants to attend the entire retreat.
+A Themed Retreat tends to be a 5-day retreat with a focused theme, such as OI (Order of Interbeing), Summer, Holiday, Silent, Wake Up (for young adults aged 18-35), BIPOC (Black, Indigenous, People of Color) or other Retreats.
+Themed Retreats can range anywhere from 30 to 200 participants.
+However, during our current ongoing kitchen and dining hall renovation, space is limited to 100-120 retreatants.
+We request all our participants to attend the entire retreat.
 This helps to support the energy and continuity of the retreat, as well as the stability of the practice center.
-You may visit the Calendar of Events page to view the Themed Retreats.
-Please note that these are typically posted about 3 months in advance of the actual retreat.
+We invited you to visit our Calendar of Events page to view the Themed Retreats.
+Please note that info and registration for themed retreats are posted about 3 months in advance of the actual retreat.

 Group Retreats are times for sanghas, schools, or other groups (larger than eight) to practice with the community when there is no Themed Retreat taking place.
 To organize and plan a Group Retreat, please contact our registration office.

 To ensure that we have space available for you, and in order to properly prepare for your visit, it is important that you pre-register at least one week prior to your arrival date for any retreat you may wish to attend.
-For personal retreat, please plan to arrive at the monastery by 5:00pm on Friday, if possible, so you can settle into your lodging before dinner at 6:00pm and then the evening program.
+For a personal retreat, please plan to arrive at the monastery from 3:00pm–5:00pm on Friday, if possible, so you can settle into your lodging before dinner at 6:00pm and then the evening program.

 * Do you need a ride or can offer a ride?
 Please click here to fill out the Google form.